 Boat Across Chao Phraya River

 Once you’re ready to head across the river to Wat Arun Ratchawararam temple, you’ll go down the side street “Thai Wang Alley” through all of the street vendors until you get to the dock area.
-The boat ride over takes less than 2 minutes to go there and costs just 4 Bat per way (Thats just $0.12 USD).
+The boat ride over takes less than 2 minutes to go there and costs just 4 Baht per way (Thats just $0.12 USD).
 You will need to take the same transport back and pay a return fee of the same.

 Wat Arun, Temple of the Dawn

 Wat Arun is a beautiful temple located on the banks of the Chao Phraya River in Bangkok.
-It is open from 8AM to 5:30PM daily with an entrance of 50 Bat (Just under $2 USD) to enter.
+It is open from 8AM to 5:30PM daily with an entrance of 50 Baht (Just under $2 USD) to enter.